wsafight/fixi/README.md

 `click` for everything else.

 The [HTTP method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) of the request will be determined by the `fx-method` attribute.
-If that method is not present, it will default to `GET`.
+If this attribute is not present, it will default to `GET`.
 This attribute is case-insensitive.

 fix sends the [request header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) `FX-Request`, with the value `true`.
 You can add or remove headers using the `evt.detail.cfg.headers` object, see the `fx:before` event below.